mariamihai/neo4j-related/readme.md

   - name labels with `CamelCase`
   - property keys and variables with `camelCase`
   - cypher keywords with `UPPERCASE`
+  - have at least one label for a node but no more than four

 ### MATCH

 - read data
 - similar to the `FROM` clause in an SQL statement
 - need to return something
+- you don't need to specify direction in the `MATCH` pattern, the query engine will look for all nodes that are connected, regardless of the direction of the relationship

 Return all nodes with the label `Person`:
 ```cypher